Customer Advisory Panel

 The Customer Advisory Panel (CAP) is an independent group that challenges CitiPower and Powercor to ensure customer and stakeholder views shape and are at the heart of all decision-making.
 Their work with us supports customer and stakeholder views to be embedded in our decision-making processes, and new challenges and issues to be addressed with customer and stakeholder views at the forefront of proposed solutions.

-We expect the members of the CAP will advise us on the diverse and changing needs of our 1.2 million customers and ensure they have been properly understood, balanced, and reflected.
+We expect the members of the CAP will advise us on the diverse and changing needs of our customers and ensure they have been properly understood, balanced, and reflected.

 While there are overarching themes of importance to the business, our CAP members have the opportunity to also shape the conversation.